-1. Subject of this data protection declaration
+1. Subject of this privacy statement

 The protection of your personal data (hereinafter referred to as "data") is a major and very important concern for us.
 In the following, we would therefore like to inform you in detail about which data is collected during your usage of our App and how these are processed or used by us in the following.
 Furthermore, we would like to inform you about the rights you are entitled to and the technical and organisational protective measures we have taken with regard to the processing of your data.